Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

 \subsubsection{Hardware.}

-The capture setup is illustrated with \cref{fig:capture-setup}.
-To record data, participant wears a mocap suit, a pair of Project Aria glasses, two wristbands, and a synchronization device.
-We use XSens MVN Link~\cite{mvnlink} for motion capture, which is a tight-fit body suit wired with 17 inertial trackers and a magnetometer.
-Compared to other inertial-based systems, MVN Link supports on-device recording, making it ideal for in-the-wild motion capture.
-To record multimodal egocentric data, we use Project Aria glasses~\cite{aria23surreal} as a lightweight headset.
+Each participant wears a mocap suit, a pair of glasses, two wristbands, and a synchronization device (\cf \cref{fig:capture-setup}.
+XSens MVN Link~\cite{mvnlink} is adopted for mocap, which is a tight-fit body suit wired with 17 inertial trackers and a magnetometer.
+MVN Link supports on-device recording, making it ideal to collect in-the-wild data.
+We use Project Aria glasses~\cite{aria23surreal} as a lightweight headset to record multimodal data.
 The sensor suite includes 1 RGB camera, 2 grayscale peripheral cameras, 2 ET cameras, 2 IMUs, 1 barometer, 1 magnetometer, 7 microphones, 1 thermometer, GNSS, WiFi and BT.
-To resemble future wearable devices and AR/VR setup, we repackaged the electronics and sensors into a new wrist-worn device called \textit{miniAria}.
-The miniAria wristband matches Project Aria glasses's sensing ability, with exclusion of microphones, barometer, magnetometer and ET cameras. \Cref{supp:hw} provides further detail on sensor configuration and recording profiles.
+We repackaged the electronics and sensors of Project Aria into a new wristband device called \textit{miniAria}, in order to closely resemble current AR/VR headsets and provide data to better constrain body tracking algorithms.
+The wristband matches Project Aria's sensing ability, with exclusion of microphones, barometer, magnetometer and ET cameras.
+The supplementary provides detailed sensor configuration and recording profiles.